cosmos/gaia/docs/docs/architecture/adr/adr-001-interchain-accounts.md

 ## Abstract

 This is the Core Interchain Accounts Module.
 It allows the Cosmos Hub to act as a host chain with interchain accounts that are controlled by external IBC connected "Controller" blockchains.
 Candidate chains include Umee, Quicksilver, Sommelier.
-It is also a necessary component for a Authentication Module that allows the Cosmos Hub to act as a Controller chain as well.
+It is also a necessary component for an Authentication Module that allows the Cosmos Hub to act as a Controller chain as well.
 This will be recorded in a separate ADR.

 ## Rationale